r-clark/sudo-blockchain-app/README.md

 # sudo-blockchain-app
-Test box for frontend webApp of blokchain prototype
+Test box for frontend webApp of blockchain prototype